dubrie/public/tenets.md

 I've always subconsiously lived by these 4 rules but never had it put as succinctly as this until I heard Jim Harbaugh say it and saw it written on a wall in the University of Michigan football locker room.
 The best part for me is that none of these skills require talent or things outside of your control, just commitment and work ethic.
 Inspiration: [Jim Harbaugh's 4 things to do every day](http://coachingsearch.com/article?a=Jim-Harbaughs-4-things-to-do-every-day)

+- Consistency Over Dogma
+Everyone has their own reasons and justifications for their actions, beliefs, or decisions.
+I am looking to be consistent in mine whether they align to or follow a defined groupthink or not.
+If I am for helping the less fortunate, or trying to combat climate change, or spaces over tabs when writing code (spoiler alert: I am), then I should also maintain those beliefs in my other actions that may not directly effect those issues.
+Inspiration: General Observations

 ### Lifehacks
 Little changes to a regimented routine in an attempt to get more out of what I'm already doing.